snowplow/documentation/docs/destinations/warehouses-and-lakes/rdb/loading-transformed-data/monitoring/index.md

 These are the meanings of the individual metrics:

 - `count_good`: the total number of good events in the batch that was loaded
+- `count_bad`: the total number of bad events in the batch that was loaded (available since version 5.4.0)
 - `latency_collector_to_load_min`: for the most recent event in the batch, this is the time difference between reaching the collector and getting loaded to the warehouse
 - `latency_collector_to_load_min`: for the oldest event in the batch, this is the time difference between reaching the collector and getting loaded to the warehouse
 - `latency_transformer_start_to_load`: time difference between the transformer starting on this batch and the loader completing loading to the warehouse